-Cindy Estrada was elected to a second term as a UAW vice president in June 2010, at the union’s 36th Constitutional Convention.
-The longtime union organizer and social activist is the first Latina elected to serve as an International officer was first elected to the vice president position in 2010.
+Cindy Estrada was elected to her second term as a UAW vice president in June 2014, at the union’s 36th Constitutional Convention.
+The longtime union organizer and social activist was first elected as vice president in 2010 and is the first Latina elected to serve as an International officer.

-Estrada’s passion for the labor movement developed as she listened to the stories of her grandparents and other relatives who worked in the fields as farm workers and in Detroit’s plants as factory workers.
-Those stories have guided Estrada throughout a life dedicated to empowering workers and showing them that they deserve a seat at the table to raise and resolve workplace problems and improve their working conditions.
+Estrada developed a passion for the labor movement while listening to her grandparents and other family members talk about their experiences working on farms and inside the factories of Detroit.
+Their stories were the first of many that have guided Estrada in her dedication to empower workers and show them they deserve a seat at the table to raise and resolve workplace problems and improve their working conditions.

-Estrada’s UAW organizing career began in 1995 when then-Region 1A Director Bob King assigned her to help organize workers at Mexican Industries in southwest Detroit.
+In 1995 Estrada was assigned to help organize workers at Mexican Industries in southwest Detroit.
 The organizing campaign resulted in one of the largest UAW victories for Spanish-speaking manufacturing workers.
-That win and other significant UAW organizing successes led then-President Stephen P. Yokich to appoint Estrada to the International’s organizing staff in 2000.
+That win, along with other significant UAW organizing successes, led then-UAW President Stephen P. Yokich to appoint Estrada to the International’s organizing staff in 2000.